Prediction League Rules

 2.2 Reminders: You will receive a PM notifying you about the start of the prediction league.
 I don't want anyone to quit because they happened to miss the first week.
 People who are about to miss a second week in a row will also receive a PM.
 Beyond that, there won't be any reminders.

 2.3 Predictions: Predictions can be posted in this thread or you can send me a PM, if you prefer it that way.
 The second post in this thread will contain a table with all games for each given week and I plan to update it on Mondays, so each week you have about three days to post your predictions.
 It's also allowed to drop a short post with your Thursday Night pick and make the rest of your predictions later.
 Quote the second post of this thread or copy-paste the table and fill in your predictions.
 Put down a "1", if you think the team listed first will win, or a "2", if you think the team listed second will win.
-If for whatever reason you think a game will end in a draw, write down a "D".
+If for whatever reason you think a game will end with a tie, write down a "T".

 2.4 Tie-Breaker: For the Monday Night Game you have to predict by how many points the team of your choice will win.
 This serves tie-breaking purposes for the weekly contest.
 The Monday Night Game will always be in the bottom right corner of the table in the second post and marked with "by X".
 For example, if the matchup is CHI-DET and you think that Detroit is going to win by 7 points, you enter "DET by 7".
 In Week 16 and 17 the tie-breaker game will be chosen by me.
 It's going to be a game where a lot is at stake, preferably for both teams involved.